loiodicb/TodoList/README.md

 ```

 ## Problem/Solution

 During the development of this function while the convertion I was not able to see which value was inside the todoList.items, because while I was try to print the contents of my variable the QRCode generated was not changing.

 I tried to print the todoList.items and a **object** was printed.
 I needed to be sure of what was really sent to generate the QRcode.
 After some research I need to decode the todolist.items with the function **JSON.stringify()** to convert a Javascript Object String value into a string.
 After this I was able to see the modification when I was adding value and generate a new QrCode.

+# Voice Recognition

+I created a service with voice-recognition.service.ts
+With inside the detailed of the 3 functions start(), stop(), wordConcat()
+this method are use to start and stop the microphone and concate the words said in the microphone and interpret it

+clicking on the icone of the microphone run the methode start() and make it run the microphone when you finish to talk
+we need to talk to other button with icone of the microphone crossed.
+then the word will be added automatically to the list of todolist

 # Local Storage

 I added a variable in the constructor of the files todo-list.component.ts
 ```angular
 localStorage.setItem("todolist",JSON.stringify(this.items));